*Disclaimer: this post gets personal. It gets human. It gets deep*

 Do you prefer 1 site making $10k or 10 sites making $1k?
 You’ve probably participated on that debate.
 My answer is “neither”.

-My answer is: I want $16,500 per month on affiliate commissions, regardless how many sites it takes me to get there.
+My answer is: I want $16,500 per month on affiliate commissions (net, dead to my pocket), regardless how many sites it takes me to get there.
 And I’m certain I’ll get there, sooner or later.

 How did I come with that number, and why am I so sure I’ll get there?